-- 4 Display both Book1 and Book2 at the same time. - Click: View→Window→Arrange All.
-The Arrange Windows dialog is displayed. - 2.
+- 4 Display both Book1 and Book2 at the same time. - 1.
+Make sure that the Book1 and Book2 workbooks are both visible on the screen (meaning that neither are minimized). - Click: View→Window→Arrange All.
+The Arrange Windows dialog is displayed. - 3.
 Choose the Horizontal arrangement and click the OK button.
 Both workbooks are now shown, one above the other.
-Each
+Each window occupies exactly half of your screen: